 We and some of the third-party service providers on which we depend for various support functions, such as customer service and card processing, are vulnerable to damage from catastrophic events, such as power loss, natural disasters, terrorism and similar unforeseen events beyond our control.
-Our principal offices, for example, are situated in the foothills of southern California near known earthquake fault zones and areas of elevated wild fire danger.
+Our principal offices, for example, are situated in southern California near known earthquake fault zones.
 If any catastrophic event were to occur, our ability to operate our business could be seriously impaired.
 In addition, we might not have adequate insurance to cover our losses resulting from catastrophic events or other significant business interruptions.
 Any significant losses that are not recoverable under our insurance policies, as well as the damage to, or interruption of, our infrastructure and processes, could seriously impair our business and financial condition.